yunpeng1234/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a candidate : `delete`
+### Deleting a applicant : `delete`

-Deletes the specified candidate from the address book.
+Deletes the specified applicant from Inter Watcher.

 Format: `delete INDEX`

-* Deletes the candidate at the specified `INDEX`.
+* Deletes the applicant at the specified `INDEX`.
-* The index refers to the index number shown in the displayed candidate list.
+* The index refers to the index number shown in the displayed applicant list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …+

 Examples:
-* `list` followed by `delete 2` deletes the 2nd candidate in the address book.
+* `list` followed by `delete 2` deletes the 2nd applicant in Inter Watcher.
-* `find Betsy` followed by `delete 1` deletes the 1st candidate in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st applicant in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from Inter Watcher.

 Format: `clear`